Print3M/epic/README.md

 # EPIC

-> [!WARNING]
-> **Beta Testing Stage** – This repository is currently in beta.
-Expect bugs, incomplete features, and breaking changes.
-Use at your own risk.

 EPIC (*Extensible Position Independent Code*) – PIC shellcode development and building toolkit designed for developer experience, predictability, and modularity. *Write code, EPIC will take care of the rest!*

 ![EPIC flow chart](_img/img-1.jpg)